compound-finance/comet/docs/README.md

 This function allows any account to buy collateral from the protocol, at a discount from the Price Feed's price, using base tokens.
 A minimum collateral amount should be specified to indicate the maximum slippage acceptable for the buyer.

 This function can be used after an account has been liquidated and there is collateral available to be purchased.
 Doing so increases protocol reserves.
-The amount of collateral available can be found by calling `comet.collateralBalanceOf(cometAddress, assetAddress)`.
-The price of the collateral can be determined by using the [quoteCollateral](#ask-price) function.
+The amount of collateral available can be found by calling the *[Collateral Balance](#collateral-balance)* function.
+The price of the collateral can be determined by using the *[quoteCollateral](#ask-price)* function.

 #### Compound III